Update: ‘Porsche 718 Boxster Electric’ revised.

 Caterham electric roadster

-A Caterham electric roadster is in the making and will debut in a few months, suggests a report on Autocar, from May 3, 2023.
-We are yet to know whether the British sports car maker will reveal a concept or a pre-production prototype.
-Officially, there’s no word on the release date either, but there is hope that the launch will take place as early as 2026.
+A Caterham electric roadster is in the making, previewed by the Caterham EV Seven concept.
+Officially, there’s no word on the release date, but there is hope that the launch will take place as early as 2026.

 Bentley Continental GTC Electric